Find your path to success with a diverse range of more than 120 degree, certificate, and continuing education programs.

 How do I qualify for NJ STARS II?

-For eligibility requirements, please visit the NJ STARS II webpage or check the HESAA website for the NJ STARS II Fact Sheet for the year in question.
+For more information, visit the NJ STARS II webpage or check the HESAA NJ STARS II Fact Sheet for the current year.

 Will my credits transfer to a 4-year institution?